-The statement of net assets presents information on all Library assets and liabilities with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the Library is improving or deteriorating.
+The statement of net position presents information on all Library assets and liabilities with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Library is improving or deteriorating.

-The statement of activities presents information showing how the Library's net assets changed during the fiscal year being reported.
-All changes in net assets are reported when assets are earned and liabilities are incurred.
+The statement of activities presents information showing how the Library's net position changed during the fiscal year being reported.
+All changes in net position are reported when assets are earned and liabilities are incurred.